 - Why you should go: Central European villages don’t get much cuter than Cesky Krumlov!
-It has exactly the right balance of stunning surrounds, historic architecture and castles, and enough nightlife, cafes and accommodation options to cater to every kind of traveller.
-For a step back in time, there are very few villages that match Cesky Krumlov!
+It has precisely the right balance of stunning surroundings, historic architecture and castles, and enough nightlife, cafes and accommodation options to cater to every kind of traveller.

 4. Kotor, Montenegro

-Surrounded by wild rugged hills and the aquamarine blues of the ‘ria’ (fjord-like waterways) of Montenegro, Kotor is a fortified medieval town filled with wonky side streets and piazzas built to get happily lost in.
+Surrounded by wild, rugged hills and the aquamarine blues of the ‘ria’ (fjord-like waterways) of Montenegro, Kotor is a fortified medieval town filled with wonky side streets and piazzas in which you can get happily lost.
 The fortified walls snake up the city boundaries to lookout points with unforgettable panoramic views of the Bay of Kotor

 - Must do: Hire a small boat or day trip along the Bay of Kotor itself to see the city from the waterside and enjoy the view of the walled old town from afar.

 - Why you should go: Kotor is a UNESCO World Heritage-listed city and has been a cultural and commercial centre for centuries.
-Falling under Byzantine, Venetian and Habsburg rule, making it a fascinating melting pot of art, history and cultural artefacts.
+Having fallen under Byzantine, Venetian and Habsburg rule, it’s a fascinating melting pot of art, history and cultural artifacts.